 Support Materials: EDUCATE INSIGHT User Manual includes all needed information for the administration and interpretation of individual and group scores.
 A separate EDUCATE INSIGHT Debrief Document, which client may elect to provide to the persons who are assessed, is available at no additional charge.

 Specs: Max 80 minutes timed administration.

-- 30 minutes allotted for 72 Agree-Disagree style survey of high-school age level opinion, value, and expectation statements.
+- 30 minutes allotted for 72 Likert-style Agree/Disagree items – high school level opinion, value, and expectation statements.

-- 50 minutes allotted for 39 engaging, high-school age level focused scenario-based reasoning skill demonstration questions.
+- 50 minutes allotted for 39 engaging, high school level scenario-based reasoning skill evaluation questions.